GeorgeWebDevCy/tcnapp-connector/architecture.md

 - **Branding & UX** – Front-end dashboard styling and admin previews mirror the mobile app’s blue gradient branding to provide a consistent experience across platforms.
 - **Member Dashboard Shortcodes** – Front-end shortcodes for members to view earnings, commissions, and downline activity.
 Genealogy output uses localized REST endpoints to render an interactive tree.
 - **WooCommerce Account Endpoints** – Adds `tcn-member-dashboard` and `tcn-genealogy` endpoints under My Account that render the same templates as the shortcodes, keeping page and account navigation aligned.
-- **REST API** – Namespaced endpoints under `/wp-json/tcn-mlm/v1/` expose genealogy data, member metrics, and commission summaries for authenticated users. `/wp-json/gn/v1/*` routes expose authentication flows when the Password Login module is enabled. `/wp-json/gn/v1/memberships/*` endpoints power the TCN mobile app membership catalogue and upgrade flows (the Stripe intent route returns a 501 response until a gateway integration hooks into `tcn_mlm_membership_create_payment_session`).
+- **REST API** – Namespaced endpoints under `/wp-json/tcn-mlm/v1/` expose genealogy data, member metrics, and commission summaries for authenticated users (notably `/member`, `/genealogy`, `/commissions`). `/wp-json/gn/v1/*` routes expose authentication flows when the Password Login module is enabled.
 - **Update Manager** – Wraps plugin-update-checker to fetch releases from GitHub and installs updates automatically.
 Repository URL and branch can be overridden via constants or filters.

 ## Data Model